-Hypertension (HTN) was defined by SBP values $\geq$ 140 mm Hg, or DBP $\geq$ 90 mm Hg, or by the use of antihypertensive medications [31].
-Dyslipidemia was defined by one or more of the following: HDL-C < 1.03 mmol/L, TC $\geq$ 5.17 mmol/L, LDL-C $\geq$ 3.36 mmol/L, TG $\geq$ 1.69 mmol/L, or documented treatment with lipid-lowering drugs [32].
-Patients receiving antidiabetic medications or with an HbA1c level of $\geq$ 6.5% were considered to have type 2 diabetes (DM) [33].
-Smoking history was considered positive if there was a current habit or past history of using tobacco products.
-Obesity was defined as BMI $\geq$ 30 kg/m.
+Hypertension (HTN) was defined by SBP values \geq 140 mm Hg, DBP \geq 90 mm Hg, or by the use of antihypertensive medications.31 Dyslipidemia was defined by one or more of the following: HDL-C < 1.03 mmol/L, TC \geq 5.17 mmol/L, LDL-C \ge 3.36 mmol/L, TG \ge 1.69 mmol/L, or documented treatment with lipid-lowering drugs.32 Patients receiving antidiabetic medications or with an HbA1 level of \geq 6.5% were considered to have type 2 diabetes (T2DM).33 Smoking history was considered positive if there was a current habit or history of using tobacco products.
+Obesity was defined as BMI \geq 30 kg/m2.
 History of CVD was defined as a documented diagnosis of peripheral arterial disease, stroke, or coronary artery disease.
-Patients were considered as having a history of cancer if they had an established diagnosis of malignancy of any type.
-The primary outcome, all-cause mortality, was defined as death from any cause and was confirmed by review of death certificates and clinical records.
+Patients were considered as having a history of cancer if they had an established diagnosis from any type of malignancy.
+The primary outcome, all-cause mortality, was defined as death from any cause and was confirmed by a review of death certificates and clinical records.